CMU Ethics Hotline

-EthicsPoint is a comprehensive and confidential reporting tool created by NAVEX Global to assist management and employees to work together in addressing fraud, abuse, and other misconduct in the workplace, all while cultivating a positive work environment.
+NAVEX Global is a an anonymous, confidential, third party reporting tool created to assist management and employees to work together in addressing fraud, abuse, and other misconduct in the workplace, all while cultivating a positive work environment.

-Why do we need a system like EthicsPoint?
+Why do we need a system like NAVEX Global?